johnsengendo/Topological_approach/README.md

 # Sparse Topological Digital Twin

-The project implements a **Sparse Topological Network Digital Twin (ST-NDT)** for communication networks.
+This project implements a **Sparse Topological Network Digital Twin (ST-NDT)** for communication networks.
 The goal is to reduce the amount of information that must be exchanged between the **physical network** and its **digital twin**, while still being able to reconstruct the full network state with good accuracy.

 ---